 NetworkStream but it does not extend the base stream class.
 It simply contains the stream.
 This looks good because no one wants to wrap

 BinaryReader together and there is no need for type matching.

-In this article, I explain the decorator pattern in a very simplified form as well as briefly describe its implementation in java and .net framework.
-To learn more about object oriented design pattern visit www.linesperday.com.
+In this article, I explain the decorator pattern in a very simplified form as well as briefly describe its implementation in Java and .NET Framework.

 - Book "Design Patterns: Elements of Reusable Object-oriented Software" by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides.